Anurag1101/Portfolio_website/README.md

 - **Contact**

-Description
+## Description:

 This portfolio website demonstrates my skills and projects, including Python development, web development with the MERN stack, and various certifications.
-The website includes sections for Home, About Me, Education, Skills, Projects, and Contact.
-It is responsive, meaning it adjusts gracefully on both mobile and desktop devices.
+The website includes sections for **Home, About Me, Education, Skills, Projects, and Contact.** It is responsive, meaning it adjusts gracefully on both mobile and desktop devices.

 Key Sections:
 Home: A welcoming introduction with download options for my resume and a "Hire Me" button.